 - Any tests that will be done and how often

-- Information that will be collected from participants
+- Information that will be collected from the people who take part

-Trials often have precise criteria — age, type of cancer, health status and other factors — for participants.
+Trials often have precise criteria — age, type of cancer, health status and other factors — for those who take part.
 It can be important to test medications or treatments on similar people to make sure other factors aren’t playing a role.

 Phases of clinical trials

-- Phase 1: These are done to find a safe dose, to find the best way to give a treatment (by mouth or injection, for example) or to see how a treatment affects the body or fights cancer.
-Phase 1 trials may include 15 to 30 patients.
+- Phase 1: These are done to find a safe dose, to find the best way to give a treatment (by mouth or shot, for example) or to see how a treatment affects the body or fights cancer.
+Phase 1 trials may include 15 to 30 people.

 - Phase 2: These are done to see if a new treatment has an effect on a particular cancer.
-They may include fewer than 100 patients.
+They may include fewer than 100 people.

 - Phase 3: This phase compares the new treatment with the standard treatment (placebos are seldom used in cancer trials).
-It may involve 100 to thousands of patients.
+It may involve 100 to thousands of people.

-Informed consent: Before you agree to participate, the research team must thoroughly explain the trial’s purpose, procedures, risks and benefits.
+Informed consent: Before you agree to join, the research team must explain the trial’s purpose, procedures, risks and benefits.
 They will also explain your rights, including the right to stop at any time.
-Learn more.

-Research costs: The trial’s sponsor, such as a drug company testing a new medication, typically pays for the cost of medication, lab tests and imaging done for the trial.
+Research costs: The trial’s sponsor, such as a drug company, typically pays for the cost of medication, lab tests and imaging.

-Talk with your care team about whether a clinical trial is appropriate for you.
-You might take a friend or family member along for support and to help ask questions and write down answers.
+Talk with your care team about whether a clinical trial is right for you.
+You might take a friend or family member for support and to help ask questions and write answers.
 Consider recording the conversation.

 - Does this trial make sense for my type of cancer?